KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 “Sometimes you’re ahead, sometimes you’re behind, the race is long and in the end it’s only with yourself.”  - Mary Schmich.

+### Day 50: ###

+- I spent a couple of hours before class working through a few of NetNinjas’s React classes and also thinking about how I could incorporate some of the concepts covered into last week’s project.

+- We remained in our groups from last week’s project and spent the first part of the day doing a Retrospective together.
+We reflected on what went well, what didn’t go well and why.
+We then made an action plan on how we could improve these issues next time.

+- In the afternoon we were introduced to Code Reviews and gave feedback on a peer's project.
+We focused on giving feedback in a positive way, asking good questions and for clarification where necessary.
+I found it very interesting to see how another group tackled similar problems and I also enjoyed just reading, understanding and making a mental visual model of another group's app.